SybelBlue/slides/main-slides.md

 ### Cool-down Questions
 1. For each of the following, label it as M/V/C: partial, through-association, validation
+2. Doctors can work at many Hospitals.
+Hospitals have many patients.
+What line of code would let `doc_brown.patients` list all of a doctors patients exactly once?
-2. Describe a use case for filters when adding SSO to your app 3.
+3. Describe a use case for filters when adding SSO to your app